MoldyMacaroniX/dashword.net/_src/posts/is-geometry-dash-youtube-really-that-bad.md

 But for the first time ever: that is changing.

 With the community constantly reaching new peak player peaks and being the most alive it'a ever been, a Geometry Dsh YouTube revolution went underway.
 Many Geometry Dash channels, of all different kinds, popped up in 2021 and blew up in 2022.

+With this, YouTubers began to notice that this passive revenue started to become a lot.
+It started to become enough to pay for rent and food.
+Then it started to become enough to buy luxuries.
+Perhaps, for the first time ever, it was possible to make a sizeable income off of Geometry Dsh YouTube.

+Making a living off of YouTube was nothing new.
+But making a living off of Geometry Dash YouTube was unheard of.